saiguptha2003/Multilingual-FAQ-System-with-Flask/README.md

 ##### answer: The FAQ answer (text)

 ## Requests and Response

 ### GET api/faqs/?lang=te: Fetch all FAQs.
+#### Description: This URL converts all FAQs into the specified language, removes all WYSIWYG formatting, and returns the FAQs in plain text format for better readability.
 #### URL
 ```json
 http://localhost:5000/api/faqs?lang=te